nelwando/loadbalancer/v1999/README.md

      - Observable - the solution should support monitoring
      - Maintainability - the solution should be designed such that bugs can be easily resolved
      - Extensible - the solution should be designed such that additional functionality can be easily added

+## Definitions
+### Layer 4 Software-Based Load Balancer
+A layer 4 software load balancer directs traffic at the Transport Layer of the OSI model, distributing requests based on network information like source and destination IP addresses and ports for TCP and UDP protocols

 ## Assumptions
 The following assumptions have been made during the implementation: